RElliottDesigner/html-portfolio/README.md

 This project is my first published website using html.
-Created for the 2024 Complete Web Developemnt Bootcamp Course by Rebecca Elliott.
+Created for the 2024 Complete Web Developement Bootcamp Course by The App Brewery.